-The child support formula recognises shared parenting and the contribution each parent makes towards the costs of the children through direct care.
+The child support formula recognises shared parenting and the contribution each parent makes towards the costs of the children they provide care for.

 If the care arrangements for your children change, contact us as soon as possible.
 Some care arrangements can only be backdated if you tell us within 28 days of the change.

-If you do not tell us about new care arrangements when they happen you might have to pay more child support, or pay back child support that you have been paid.
+If you don't tell us about new care arrangements when they happen you might have to pay more child support, or pay back child support that you have been paid.

-If you cannot agree about the percentage of care you and the other parent provide for your children, we will base the assessment on the information available and work out the percentage of care that each parent is likely to or does provide.
+If you can’t agree about the percentage of care you and the other parent provide for your children, we’ll work out the percentage of care that each parent provides or is likely to provide.

-Regular care is defined as care for a child between 14% and 34% of the time, that is:
+This is care for a child between 14% and 34% of the time.
+This is:

 - between 52 and 127 nights a year, or

-Where a paying parent has regular care of a child, child support payments are adjusted to acknowledge that the parent directly contributes to the costs of raising the child through regular care.
+We adjust child support payments when a paying parent directly contributes to the costs of raising the child through regular care.

-Where parents share the care of a child, child support payments are adjusted.
-Both parents may receive family assistance payments to help them with the costs of the children and both parents may be able to share Family Tax Benefit Part A.
+We adjust child support payments where parents share the care of a child.
+Both parents may receive family assistance payments and they may be able to share FTB Part A.

-Primary care is defined as care for a child of more than 65% and up to 86% of the time.
+This is care for a child between 65% and 86% of the time.
 This is between 238 and 313 nights a year.
-Parents providing primary care will not be assessed to pay child support.
+Parents providing primary care don’t need to pay child support for that child.

 More than primary care

-More than primary care is defined as care of a child for more than 86% of the time.
-Parents providing more than primary care will not be assessed to pay child support.
+This is care of a child more than 86% of the time.
+Parents providing more than primary care don’t have to pay child support for that child.

-The amount of care you provide affects your eligibility for Family Tax Benefit (FTB).
-When your care percentage has been decided, this will be used to determine your child support payments and any FTB you may get.
+The amount of care you provide affects your eligibility for FTB.
+Once we work out your care percentage, we’ll use this to work out your child support payments and any FTB you may receive.

-You only have to tell us once about any change in care as we will ensure that your payments are adjusted.
+You only have to tell us once about any change in care arrangements.
+We’ll ensure your child support payments and FTB are adjusted.

 Other payments that might be affected due to changed care arrangements

-When the care arrangements for your child changes, your eligibility for other family payments may be affected.
-This can include getting more or less money than you have previously.
+When care arrangements for your child change, this could affect your eligibility for other family payments.
+This may mean receiving more or less money than before.

-Parenting plans are written plans that can include an agreement about the amount of time your children will be in each parent’s care.
+Parenting plans are written plans.
+They can include an agreement about the amount of time your children will be in each parent’s care.